biswas006/Classification-Models/README.md

 datasets with the same selected features.

 ## Statistical Problem
-Prediction of physical activity Table 1. from tri-axial data recorded by accelerometer and comparing different prediction models and methods
+Prediction of physical activity Table 1. from tri-axial data recorded by accelerometer and comparing different prediction models and methods.

 ![Categories](https://github.com/biswas006/Classification-Models/blob/main/Snapshots%20and%20Pics/Snapshot-Six%20Activities%20for%20prediction.png)

 ## Data and Tools